6 Tips to successfully implement your Requirement Management tool

 For those of us who have used requirements management tools, it is difficult to imagine going back to doing that work on paper.
 And I believe there are few of us that would choose to go back to that method.
 I personally would take any requirements management tool over a document-based approach.
 However it is amazing to me that many organizations of all sizes continue to rely on document-based tools to manage their requirements.
 Using a Requirements Management tool is a required first step to getting control of requirements.

-Before Buying a Requirement management tool:
+Before buying a Requirements Management tool:

 It’s no secret that professional requirements engineering solutions help improving efficiency when working with requirements.
 They also help minimizing the number of mistakes which would typically lead to costly corrections when found in later phases of the development lifecycle.

-The best-in-class requirements engineering solutions like Visure Requirement ALM platform are very flexible being able to support almost any kind of requirements engineering process.
+The best-in-class requirements engineering solutions like Visure Requirement ALM platform are very flexible at being able to support almost any kind of requirements engineering process.
 Of course, we – as a tool vendor – are happy to sell you some software but we are convinced that this alone won’t help you.
-Instead we want to help you being successful in using our products.
+Instead we want to help you be successful in using our products.

 So, before purchasing a requirements engineering solution please make sure that you have a proper requirements engineering process defined with certain activities assigned to certain roles.
 Of course, we can also share our experiences with you in this area.
 If you know the detailed characteristics of your process it’s much easier for you to find an appropriate solution which fits the needs of your process.

-6 tips to successfully Implement a Requirements Management Tool on a Complex System
+6 tips to successfully implement a Requirements Management tool on a complex system

 Many years ago I spent several years working on a very complex weapon control system.
 As you can imagine the requirements were large, complex, and changed often.
 We spent a lot of time just trying to manage those pesky changes that continued to be submitted, both from customers and from the developers.
 In those early days, we did not have any requirements management tools to help use assess these changes.
 We were using Interleaf and Excel (I can hear groans of pain now).
 Everything was manual, including our complex traceability.
 We had a couple of folks who did nothing but maintain the traceability matrices and assess the impact of changes.
 At this time we only had traceability from the Concept of Operations to System Requirements to Subsystem Requirements.
 I say “only” but at that time just having this level of traceability was a big accomplishment.